 The icon size is 111 x 74 pixels.
 If you don’t want your photo to be that small (and you probably don’t), it should be a multiplier of those dimensions:

 - 333 x 222 pixels

 2. Upload your customized photo

-If you want this image to consistently be your photos tab icon, just add your image to this album after each time you add other images to your fan page!
-Should only take a couple minutes, and is an effective workaround to Facebook’s custom image limitations.
+If you want this image to consistently be your photos tab icon, just follow these steps each time you add other images to your fan page!
+Should only take a couple minutes, and is an effective workaround to Facebook’s custom Photos image limitations.